CarbonSerega/etable/README.md

 # etable
-Etable - test learn SPA written on pure JavaScript
+Etable - an educational SPA project written on pure JavaScript